cert-manager/sample-external-issuer/README.md

 Notice also that we add two concrete factory functions which are supplied to the `IssuerReconciler` and `CertificateRequestReconciler` in `main.go`.

+#### What about the ClusterIssuerReconciler?

+We have so far abandoned development of the `ClusterIssuerReconciler`, and that's because we want to re-use the `IssuerReconciler` rather than duplicating everything.

+So here we delete the skaffolded `controllers/clusterissuer_controller.go` and update the `issuer_controller.go` to handle both types.

+As well as juggling the code to handle both types, we: aggregate the Kubebuilder RBAC annotations, and add a new command line flag which allows us to set a `--cluster-resource-namespace`.

+The `--cluster-resource-namespace` is the namespace where the issuer will look for `Secret` resources referred to by a `ClusterIssuer`, since `ClusterIssuer` is cluster-scoped.
+The default value of the flag is the namespace where the issuer is running in the cluster.

 ## Links

 [External Issuer]: https://cert-manager.io/docs/contributing/external-issuers